-7. MUNICIPAL EMPLOYEES' PENSION PLAN
+6. MUNICIPAL EMPLOYEES' PENSION PLAN

 Plan description - Employees are provided with pensions through MERP - a cost-sharing multiple-employer defined benefit pension plan administered by the City.
 The Authority is not defined as an employer in the MERP plan document, but as described in Note 1, payroll and associated costs of City employees performing functions on behalf of the Authority, are reported in the financial statements of the Authority.
 MERP benefits are established by City ordinance to plan members and beneficiaries.
-MERP's financial statements and required supplementary information are included in the City's Comprehensive Annual Financial Report (CAFR).
-The report may be obtained by writing to the City of Tulsa Controller, 175 E. 2nd Street, Tulsa, Oklahoma 74103, or online at www.cityoftulsa.org.
+MERP's financial statements and required supplementary information are included in the City's Annual Comprehensive Financial Report (ACFR).
+The report may be obtained by writing to the City of Tulsa Controller, 175 E. 2nd Street, Suite 1570, Tulsa, Oklahoma 74103, or online at www.cityoftulsa.org.

 Benefits provided - MERP provides retirement, disability, and death benefits.
 Retirement benefits are determined based on the employee's highest 30 months of pensionable wages during the last five years of service and a multiplier based on the years of service.
 Employees entering the plan prior to July 1, 2018 are eligible for full retirement at age 65, and at least 5 years of service, or when the years of service plus the employee's age equals or exceeds 80.
 Reduced benefits are available after age 55 and 5 years of service (Early retirement).
-Benefits for Early retirement are reduced 2.5% per year prior to age 65.
+Benefits for Early retirement are reduced 2.5 percent per year prior to age 65.
 Employees entering the plan on or after July 1, 2018 are eligible for full retirement at age 65, and at least 5 years of service, or when the years of service plus the employee's age equals or exceeds 90.
 Reduced benefits are available after age 60 and 5 years of service (Early Retirement).
 Benefits for Early retirement are reduced 6.0 percent per year prior to age 65.
 Five years of service is required for nonservice-related disability eligibility.
 Disability benefits are determined in the same manner as normal retirement.
 Death benefits for vested participants are, at the spouse's election, a refund of contribution plus interest or a life annuity of 50 percent of the member's accrued benefit determined based on final average earnings and service as of the date of death.

 Contributions - The Contributions are set by City ordinance.
-Employees contributed 6.5 percent of their pensionable wages for the years ended June 30, 2020 and 2019.
-The Authority was charged 15.5 percent of pensionable wages for the years ended June 30, 2020 and 2019 for employees whose payroll costs were charged to the Authority.
-Actual charges to the Authority for pension plan contributions were \$5,668 and \$5,352 for the years ended June 30, 2020 and 2019, respectively.
+In 2021, employees contributed 6.5 percent of their pensionable wages from July 1, 2020 to December 31, 2020 and then 7.5 percent thereafter.
+The Authority was charged 15.5 percent of pensionable wages for employees whose payroll costs were charged to the Authority from July 1, 2020 to December 31, 2020 and then 16.5 percent thereafter.
+In 2020, employees contributed 6.5 percent of their pensionable wages.
+The Authority was charged 15.5 percent of pensionable wages for employees whose payroll costs were charged to the Authority.
+Actual charges to the Authority for pension plan contributions were \$6,065 and \$5,668 for the years ended June 30, 2021 and 2020, respectively.